What to expect

 Our first days walk is a lovely circular walk starting and ending in Grazalema.
 Our route today takes us along paths populated with the Mediterranean holm oak of which we will see cows and goats roaming free over this impressive limestone rock landscape.
 We first go upwards to the Sierra Endrinal through pine forests where interestingly we can see a variety of orchids.
 As we arrive at the summit, we will be able to see remnants of snow holes where ice was taken for the consumption of the “Gentry” living in the Spanish main cities.
 We then start our return back to Grazalema, taking in the beautiful scenery where we see a mix of Mediterranean and mountainous vegetation.
 This is where we may come across a Spanish Ibex and perhaps see the odd eagle or two!!.

-Walking Time 4 hours
+- Walking Time: 4 hours

 - Breakfast and Dinner Included